bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Takes any number of iterable objects or objects with a length property and returns the longest one.
+### Takes any number of iterable objects or objects with a length property and returns the longest one

 -   Use `max()` with `len()` as the `key` to return the item with the greatest length.
 -   If multiple objects have the same length, the first one will be returned.

 ```py
 def longest_item(*args):